anguillifax/IconicHouseWiki/Photo-Mode.md

 ## Using the `Main` Tag

-Because we are using multiple actors, Unreal will assume we want to randomly place the actor every time we start the game.
+Because we are using multiple player starts, Unreal will assume we want to randomly place the player into a different place each time we start the game.
 To prevent this, there is a special tag called `Main`.
 Assign this tag to the player start that you want the player to begin the game at every time.